marcoradocchia/microxdg/README.md

     Ok(())
 }
 ```

-The `XdgApp::app_sys_config` method prefers the preference-ordered, colon
+The `XdgApp::app_sys_config` method returns the _system-wide_,
-separated paths specified by the `XDG_CONFIG_DIRS` environment variable and
+preference-ordered, XDG application configuration subdirectories for the given
-appends `app_name` to each of its paths.
-However, it falls back to
+application.
+It uses the directories specified by the `XDG_CONFIG_DIRS`
-`/etc/xdg/app_name` if such environment variable is not set, or is set to an
+environment variable, if available.
+Falls back to `/etc/xdg/app_name` if such
-empty value.
+environment variable is not set, or is set to an empty value.

 Also, it returns an error (`XdgError`) in the following cases:
 - the `XDG_CONFIG_DIRS` environment variable is set, but one (or more) path(s)